ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 2. Deploy your sourcecode to the app service via the Visual Studio Code extension
-3. Change the messaging endpoint in your `Bot channels Registration` to your newly created app service endpoint
+3. Change the messaging endpoint in your `Bot Channels Registration` to your newly created app service endpoint

 Now your chatbot should work, even if the service is not running locally.